planet-a-ventures/avsc-zstandard-codec/README.md

 It uses the [@mongodb-js/zstd](https://github.com/mongodb-js/zstd) package, as this package has a few advantages:

 - The `decompress` function does not need the uncompressed buffer size in advance, a restriction which most other WASM-based implementations have and renders them unusable for this task
 - It works with `Buffer`.
-Whilst a `Uint8Array` implementation would be more portable (I am looking at you, Deno), `avsc` itself is still using `Buffer`.
-When/if https://github.com/mtth/avsc/pull/452 lands, we might have some more options of what packages to use.
+Whilst a `Uint8Array` implementation would be more portable (I am looking at you, Deno), `avsc@5.7` itself is using `Buffer`. https://github.com/mtth/avsc/pull/452 has landed, so we might have some more options of what packages to use once we drop `avsc@5.7.x` support.

 ## A note about `Snowflake` compatibility